Ethan-LWT/Shell_script/README.md

 These Alias can make our workflow to become more earier.

 ## What is the function actually do.
-`git_create` Adding a project to Github using the command line.
+`git_create` Adding a project to Github by using the command line.

-`git_remove` Delete a Github project using the command line.
+`git_remove` Delete a Github project by using the command line.

 > How to USE it.